emyyue/BioPathNet/README.md

 ![BioKGC](asset/biokgc.svg)

-This codebase is based on [NBFNetgithub], PyTorch and [TorchDrug].
+This codebase is based on [NBFNet][NBFNetgithub], PyTorch and [TorchDrug].
 It supports training and inference with multiple GPUs or multiple machines.

 [TorchDrug]: https://github.com/DeepGraphLearning/torchdrug